La Bohème – Puccini

 Movie director : Robin Lough

-Playlists : The Irrestible Playlist, Great Italian Operas
+Playlists : The Irrestible Playlist, Love Songs, The World's Greatest Concert Halls, The Best of Italian Operas

 Musical form : Opera